All Collections

 Setting up any of the rule types will require that you:

 • Set a name for the rule.
-(Required) With this name, you will be able to distinguish between all the rules set up for your organization, in the overview list.
-You should choose something indicative of what the rule tracks for your schedule and keep in mind that you cannot use a name for more than one rule.
+With this name, you will be able to distinguish between all the rules set up for your organisation, in the overview list.

-• who and what it applies to within your organization.
+• Choose who and what it applies to within your organisation.
 You can define this through:

-For example, you cannot exclude all the Shift types because the working time rule needs at least one parameter to know which Shifts to take into account, from your schedule.
+• Shift types - By default, a rule will apply to all Shift types.
+The setup form allows you to select which Shift types to exclude.
+You cannot exclude all the shift types because the working time rule needs at least one parameter to know which Shifts to take into account, from your schedule.

 screenshot-ssademo2.planday.com-2022.03.28-15_32_55.png